entando/entando-docs/vuepress/docs/next/tutorials/samples/install-standard-demo.md

 ### Micro Frontends (MFE)

-The application includes six custom micro frontends, in which the above features complement one another to achieve custom functionality.
+The application includes six MFEs in which the above features complement one another to achieve custom functionality.
 These are described below.

 #### 1. Card